JSL1GH/bmad-ecosystem/README.txt

 By default, the external bmad repository is placed in ${HOME}/bmad/external Therefore, the BMAD_EXTERNAL argument default value is ${HOME}/bmad/external

+3) There will be many Warning errors about Nonexistent include directories.
+These errors are cmake errors and can safely be ignored.

 Additional options: